History of Proto-Slavic: Proto-Balto-Slavic

 The currently most favoured model, the Kurgan hypothesis, places the Urheimat of the Proto-Indo-European people in the Pontic steppe, represented archaeologically by the 5th millennium BCE Sredny Stog culture.
 From here, various daughter dialects dispersed radially in several waves between c.
 4400 and 3000 BC.
 The phonological changes which set Balto-Slavic apart from other Indo-European languages probably lasted from c.
 3000 to 1000 BC, a period known as common Proto-Balto-Slavic.
 Kortlandt (1990) links the earliest stages of Balto-Slavic development with the Middle Dnieper culture which connects the Corded Ware and Yamna cultures.
 Kurganists connect the latter two cultures with the so-called "Northwest (IE) group" and the Iranian-speaking steppe nomads, respectively.
 This fits with the linguistic evidence in that Balto-Slavic appears to have had close contacts with Indo-Iranian and Proto-Germanic.

 Scholars have proposed an association between Balto-Slavic and Germanic on the basis of lexical and morphological similarities that are unique to these languages.
 Apart from a proposed genetic relationship (PIE forming a Germano-Balto-Slavic sub-branch), the similarities are likely due to continuous contacts, whereby common loan words spread through the communities in the forest zones at an early time of their linguistic development.

 Similarly, Balto-Slavic and Indo-Iranian might have formed some kind of continuum from the north-west to the south-east, given that they share both satemization and the Ruki sound law.
-On the other hand, genetic studies have shown that Slavs and North Indians share much larger amounts of the R1a haplogroup (associated with the spread of Indo-European languages) than do most Germanic populations.
-The Balto-Slavic - Indo-Iranian link might thus be a result of a large part of common ancestry, between Eastern Europeans and Indo-Iranians.
+Genetic studies have found higher frequencies of haplogroup R1a among Slavic peoples than among Germans.
+This haplogroup increases in frequency to the east of the Indo-European languages' distribution, while haplogroup R1b increases to the west.
 Balto-Slavic then expanded along the forest zone, replacing earlier centum dialects, such as Pre-Proto-Germanic.
 This might explain the presence of a few prehistoric centum adstratal lexemes.